 The Navy: American Sailors at Sea, Urged On by the Genius of Patriotism

-The navy sculpture is a bit more subdued, however, it is no less grand.
+The navy sculpture is a bit more subdued; however, it is no less grand.
 Here too, an elegantly uniformed officer takes the lead, pointing in one direction and holding a megaphone rather than a sword.
-The Genius of Patriotism is back too, but this time she firmly represents the American Navy, most clearly with the trident she holds aloft and the eagle that crowns her helmet In the right rear of the group is a ship's wheel.
-In front of the wheel, a sailor calls out, hand raised to mouth to amplify his voice.
+The Genius of Patriotism is back too, but this time she firmly represents the American Navy, most clearly with the trident she holds aloft and the eagle that crowns her helmet.
+In the right rear of the group is a ship's wheel.
+A sailor calls out in front of the wheel, hand raised to mouth to amplify his voice.
 In the left front of the sculpture is the ship's cannon.

 Beside that cannon, two proud, bare-chested sailors wear looks of unfettered determination and bravery.
-One, white, is standing stiffly holding a sword, while the other, Black, is kneeling, a sign that he might be an emancipated slave.
-Brooklyn is today and has historically been home to an especially large and vibrant Black community, and Black soldiers and sailors played a significant, though often overlooked, part in the war effort.
-The inclusion of the Black figure here is an important note for the historical record of the community's contributions, but still represents the unfortunate, ingrained bias of the sculpture's time, as the figure is literally not presented on equal footing with his white peers.
+One, white, is standing stiffly holding a sword, while the other, Black, is kneeling, indicating that he might be an emancipated slave.
+Brooklyn is today and has historically been home to an especially large and vibrant Black community.
+Black soldiers and sailors played a significant, though often overlooked, part in the war effort.
+The inclusion of the Black figure here is an important note for the historical record of the community's contributions.
+Still, it represents the unfortunate, ingrained bias of the sculpture's time, as the figure is literally not presented on equal footing with his white peers.
 Behind the two sailors, the ship's mast and sail are visible in the rear of the sculpture group.

 The Navy sculpture was the final work MacMonnies created for the Arch, cast in two parts in Paris and New York and dedicated in 1901.
 Like its peer across the archway, it stands 22 feet high.